One thing chronic illness guarantees is uncertainty.

-We are at high risk of contracting Coronavirus and high risk of a severe, life threatening infection.
+We are at a higher risk of contracting Coronavirus and at risk of a severe, life threatening infection.

 Our greatest enemy living with chronic disease is fear.
-It’s really life’s greatest enemy.
+It’s really life’s greatest enemy in general.

 Fear is crippling.
 It stops us from moving forward.
 It sucks hope out of life.
 It creates conversations in our minds, leading us on a path to despair.